-There’s a moment, fairly early into A24's genre-bending film Everything Everywhere All At Once, when you realize just how meta the Michelle Yeoh-starring movie is.
+There’s a moment, fairly early into A24's genre-bending film Everything Everywhere All At Once, when you realise just how meta the Michelle Yeoh-starring movie is.
 In the scene, Evelyn Wang (Yeoh), a Chinese-American woman who owns and runs a bustling (if in need of an update) laundromat that is being audited by the IRS, has a fractured relationship with her second-gen daughter, and whose friendly-to-a-fault husband wants to file for divorce, is thrust into another universe, One of many that shows all the ways her life could have gone had she made a different choice at different points in her life.
 Evelyn transports from an IRS building in California to the back of a limo, stepping onto a red carpet as a movie star version of herself attending yet another big premiere.

 Yeoh knows what audiences will think when they see the heavy-handed scene, which even uses IRL clips of Yeoh as herself from various star-studded premieres.
 But she wants to be clear that though this version of Evelyn may look like Michelle Yeoh, she’s not Michelle Yeoh.